gregorisbachtsevanos/gregorisbachtsevanos/README.md

 # Hi there 👋

 Welcome to my GitHub profile!
-I'm Gregoris Bachtsevanos, a passionate developer with a focus on full-stack web development and UI/UX design.
+I'm Gregoris Bachtsevanos, a passionate developer specializing in front-end web development with a strong foundation in full-stack development and UI/UX design.

 ## 🌟 Skills